-Consumer Protection Bureau Aims To Roll Back Rules For Payday Lending
+Consumer Protection Bureau Aims To Roll Back Rule For Payday Lending

-The Consumer Financial Protection Bureau is targeting one of the hallmarks of the Obama Administration: A rule that would to protect the most vulnerable against ballooning debt that can accrue with payday loans.
+The Consumer Financial Protection Bureau is targeting one of the hallmarks of the Obama administration: a rule that would protect the most vulnerable borrowers from the ballooning debt that can accrue with payday loans.

 The rule never actually took effect.
-And now the consumer bureau is proposing to take it off the table.
+And now the consumer protection bureau is proposing to take it off the table.

-The agency's chief Kathy Kraninger said in a statement that pulling back the rule would encourage competition in the payday lending industry and help improve credit options for borrowers in need.
+The agency's chief, Kathy Kraninger, said in a statement that pulling back the rule would encourage competition in the payday lending industry and help improve credit options for borrowers in need.

-Critics say the consumer bureau is siding with the very industry it is supposed to regulate and scrapping a rule that would have protected borrowers from skyrocketing interest rates.
+Critics say the consumer protection bureau is siding with the very industry it is supposed to regulate and is scrapping a rule that would have protected borrowers from skyrocketing interest rates.

-The way payday loans work is that payday lenders typically offer small dollar loans to borrowers who promise to pay it back by their next paycheck.
+The way payday loans work is that payday lenders typically offer small loans to borrowers who promise to pay the loans back by their next paycheck.
 Interest on the loans can have an annual percentage rate of 390 percent or more, according to a 2013 report by the CFPB.
 Another bureau report from the following year found that most payday loans — as many as 80 percent — are rolled over into another loan within two weeks.
-Borrowers often take out as many as eight or more loans a year.
+Borrowers often take out eight or more loans a year.

 A rule cracking down on payday loans was first proposed in 2016.
 President Obama touted the rule as the end of predatory lending.
-He warned payday lenders in a speech: "If you're making that profit by trapping hard-working Americans into a vicious cycle of debt, you've got to find a new business model."
+He warned payday lenders in a speech: "If you're making that profit by trapping hardworking Americans into a vicious cycle of debt, you've got to find a new business model."

 The rule would have required lenders to determine whether customers could pay off their loans.
 It would also limit payday lenders to only two attempts to withdraw money from borrowers' accounts, a move designed to target the fees that payday lenders charge.

-Under the Trump administration, the consumer bureau reversed course.
+Under the Trump administration, the consumer protection bureau reversed course.
 The rule was supposed to kick in back in January 2018 — but it never did.
 Instead, then-CFPB Director Mick Mulvaney delayed the rule.

 On Wednesday, bureau officials said they plan to nix the part of the rule that requires payday lenders to check borrowers' ability to pay.
-And they planned to delay the rest of the rule until 2020.
+And they plan to delay the rest of the rule until 2020.

-A senior CFPB official said its decision stems from a concern that there is not enough evidence showing that payday lending is unfair and abusive enough to need the rule.
-Also, the official who spoke to journalists on condition of anonymity said that if the rule had kicked in, some two-thirds of borrowers wouldn't qualify for a payday loan.
+A senior CFPB official said the bureau's decision stems from a concern that there is not enough evidence showing that payday lending is unfair and abusive enough to necessitate the rule.
+Also, the official, who spoke to journalists on condition of anonymity, said that if the rule had kicked in, some two-thirds of borrowers wouldn't qualify for a payday loan.

 Consumer advocates say the move hurts borrowers.